LabyStudio/spotify-addon/README.md

 You can hover with your mouse over the image to extend the module with a detailed progress bar and control buttons.

+This addon uses the [java-spotify-api](https://github.com/LabyStudio/java-spotify-api) to access the Spotify data.

 ### Supported features:
 - Track title & artist
 - Track progress & length